RigsOfRods/docs.rigsofrods.org/tools-tutorials/blender-mesh-editing.md

 # Exporting

-Before we export, if you moved the object while editing it you will need to apply `Scale/Rotation/Location` by pressing `CTRL+A` otherwise it will be placed wrong in-game:
+Before we export, if you moved the object while editing it you will need to apply `Location/Rotation/Scale` by pressing `CTRL+A` otherwise it will be placed incorrectly in-game:

 ![30](/images/blender-edit-ctrla.png)